magic-wormhole/magic-wormhole-protocols/transit.md

 ## Relay Handshake (`direct-relay-v1`)

 The **Transit Relay** is a host which offers TURN-like services for magic-wormhole instances.
-It uses a TCP-based protocol with a handshake to determine which connection wants to be connected to which.
+Clients connect to the relay either via TCP or via WebSocket with a handshake to determine which connection wants to be connected to which.

 When connecting to a relay, the Transit client first writes RELAY-HANDSHAKE to the socket, which is `please relay %s\n`, where `%s` is the hex-encoded